onzfonz/comp227/src/content/7/en/part7e.md

 in which nothing happens at the moment, and contains the method [render](https://reactjs.org/docs/react-component.html#render).
 As one might guess, render defines how and what is rendered to the screen.

-Let's define a state for the list of anecdotes and the currently-visible anecdote.
+Let's define a state for the list of jokes and the currently-visible joke.
 In contrast to when using the [useState](https://reactjs.org/docs/hooks-state.html) hook, Class Components only contain one state.
 So if the state is made up of multiple "parts", they should be stored as properties of the state.
 The state is initialized in the constructor: